code-423n4/2021-09-bvecvx/README.md

 - Ends September 8, 2021  23:59 UTC

 ## Have any question?
-Message Alex on Discord: Alex The Entreprenerd#5686
+Strategy and Architecture | CET: Alex on Discord: Alex The Entreprenerd#5686 Architecture | EST : Saj saj#8488

 ## Preamble
 The contracts below are part of Badger's SETT system, which is a fork of Yearn V1.